 FRONT RANGE AIR QUALITY FORECAST:

-Fine Particulate Matter concentrations are expected to be in the Good category on Wednesday and in the Good to Moderate range on Thursday.
-Moderate concentrations are most likely for locations along the Platte River, from Denver northward to Greeley.
+Fine Particulate Matter concentrations are expected to be in the Good to Moderate range on Monday and Tuesday.
+On Monday, moderate concentrations of fine particulates will most likely be confined to the Denver Metro area.
+On Tuesday, moderate concentrations of fine particulates will shift northward to including Ft.
+Collins, Greeley, and surrounding areas.
 In these areas,

-unusually sensitive people should consider reducing prolonged or heavy exertion on Thursday.
+unusually sensitive people should consider reducing prolonged or heavy exertion on Monday and Tuesday.

-Visibility is expected to be Moderate to Poor on Thursday.
+Visibility on Tuesday is expected to be Good.

 COLORADO SMOKE OUTLOOK: